Learning Outcomes

 Answer:

 Yes.
-The transmission of a serious disease is GBH.
-If Priya intended or was reckless as to the risk of harm, she is liable under s.20.
+The transmission of a serious disease such as HIV is deemed GBH.
+If Priya either intended to cause some harm or subjectively foresaw the risk of harm and acted unreasonably, she is liable under s.20, provided other elements (unlawfulness, causation) are satisfied.

 Worked Example 1.3